Essential graded algebra over polynomial rings with real exponents: Introduction

 The entire theory for tame modules over real exponents has a simpler analogue over affine semigroup rings.
 It is barely new, being based on more elementary foundations, but it is worth phrasing precisely and collecting the results for the record (Section~\ref{s:discrete}).

-The dual discrete theory surrounding generator functors is interspersed with the corresponding real-exponent theory of tops in Sections~\ref{s:gen-functors}--\ref{s:tops}, which is Matlis duality applied to earlier sections; see especially \begin{itemize} \item Theorem~\ref{t:top=socvee} on socle and top duality over real-exponent polynomials, and
+The dual discrete theory surrounding generator functors is interspersed with the corresponding real-exponent theory of tops in Sections~\ref{s:gen-functors}--\ref{s:tops}, which is Matlis duality applied to earlier sections; see especially \begin{itemize} \item Theorem~\ref{t:top=socvee}: socle and top duality over real-exponent polynomials, and

-\item Theorem~\ref{t:topc=socc^vee} on closed socle and top duality over any partially ordered group. \end{itemize} To locate results for affine semigroup rings, look for results over arbitrary partially ordered groups, such as Theorem~\ref{t:topc=socc^vee}, or look for the keywords ``discrete polyhedral group''; these indicate the same context as ``affine semigroup'' (Example~\ref{e:polyhedral}) but refer to modules over posets, which is the language adopted (of necessity) for real exponents.
+\item Theorem~\ref{t:topc=socc^vee}: closed socle and top duality over partially ordered abelian~\mbox{groups}. \end{itemize} To locate results for affine semigroup rings, look for results over arbitrary partially ordered abelian groups, such as Theorem~\ref{t:topc=socc^vee}, or look for the keywords ``discrete polyhedral group''; these indicate the same context as ``affine semigroup'' (Definition~\ref{d:polyhedral}) but refer to modules over posets, which is the language adopted (of necessity) for real exponents.

 The paper closes with its final major results, in a discussion (Section~\ref{s:min}) of \begin{itemize} \item minimal presentations, including downset, upset, and fringe presentations; and

 \item resolutions, including conjectures about minimal lengths of resolutions as well as lengths of minimal resolutions along the lines of the Hilbert syzygy theorem. \end{itemize}